chatmail/server/README.md

    for at least a week, so messages will not be lost.

 5. Finally, you can execute `cmdeploy run --ssh-host 13.12.23.42` to turn on chatmail on the new relay.
-   Your users will be able to use the chatmail site as soon as the DNS changes have propagated.
+   Your users will be able to use the chatmail relay as soon as the DNS changes have propagated.
    Voilà!

 ## Setting up a reverse proxy